mreguant/retail-competition-trends/README.md

 #### Summary

-Approximate time needed to reproduce the analyses on a standard (CURRENT YEAR) desktop machine:
+Approximate time needed to reproduce the analyses on a standard 2022 desktop machine:

 - [x] <10 minutes
 - [ ] 10-60 minutes